Clarence Ray Allen: Second murder trial and death sentence

 In 1980, the California Attorney General filed charges against Allen and prosecuted the trial in Glenn County, California, due to a change of venue.
 The trial took place in 1982 and lasted 23 days, and 58 witnesses were called to testify.
 Ultimately, the jury convicted Allen of triple murder and conspiracy to murder eight witnesses.

 Special circumstances made Allen eligible for the death penalty; the jury found that Allen had previously been convicted of murder, had committed multiple murders, and had murdered witnesses in retaliation for their prior testimony and to prevent future testimony.
-During a seven-day penalty phase, the Attorney General introduced evidence of Allen's career orchestrating violent robberies in the Central Valley, including ten violent crimes and six prior felony convictions.
-Allen was convicted of three counts of first-degree murder with special circumstances and was received onto California's death row at San Quentin State Prison on December 2, 1982.
+During a seven-day penalty phase, the Attorney General introduced evidence of Allen's career orchestrating violent robberies in the Central Valley, including ten violent crimes and six prior felony convictions for first degree murder, assault with a deadly weapon, first degree robbery, first degree burglary, and attempted robbery.

+Allen was convicted of three counts of first degree murder with special circumstances and sent to California's death row at San Quentin State Prison on December 2, 1982.

+Accomplices

+A jury convicted Billy Hamilton, 32 at the time of the murders, of three counts of murder, one count of attempted robbery and two counts of assault with a deadly weapon.
+Hamilton was eligible for the death penalty under California's special circumstances law; the jury found that Hamilton had committed murder-robbery, and multiple murders predicated on the killing of other victims.
+The jury returned a unanimous verdict of death, and the Contra Costa County Superior Court sentenced Hamilton on March 2, 1981.
+He was imprisoned on San Quentin Prison's death row and died of cancer in 2007 at a Bakersfield hospital.

+Connie Barbo, 33 at the time of the murders, was convicted on February 19, 1982, and given a life sentence without the possibility of parole, plus four years imprisonment.
+Barbo filed for clemency in 2012, which was opposed by the Fresno County District Attorney's office.

+Kenneth Allen, who had been arrested five days after the Fran's Market murders on unrelated drug charges, offered testimony in regards to Hamilton in exchange for protective custody.
+He was given a life sentence without the possibility of parole, as part of a plea bargain that allowed Kenneth to skip trial.
+During his father's trial for the murders, the defense argued that Kenneth had planned the killings, with Kenneth's wife Kathy characterizing him as the "drug-crazed, hallucinogenic mastermind".